SAP-archive/builder-cli/docu/files/SkeletonCreatorBuilderCLI.html.md

 If you are using Chrome or Firefox, a download button is available in preview mode allowing you to download the code to a file.

 <img style="width: 30%;" max-width: 326px src="img/skeletor_menu_download_button.png"  width="35%" class="img-click-modal" alt="The Skeleton Creator download button"/><br><br>
-Internext Explorer and Safari do not support the download button.
+Internet Explorer and Safari do not support the download button.
 Instead, you can copy the HTML code directly from the broswer. <br><br>

 **Component settings**